 IAFF 6898 (1 Credit): Capstone Workshop

-During the 1-credit Capstone workshop, students are organized into small groups or teams and refine the project’s policy question, develop a research strategy and select appropriate research methods, and begin their research.
-The teams are strongly encouraged to identify a client for the project in the public or private sector that may benefit from the policy research and recommendations.
+During the 1-credit Capstone workshop, students are organized into small groups or teams, refine the project’s policy question, develop a research strategy, select appropriate research methods, and begin their research.
+To enhance the educational experience of the student, all Global Capstone students are required to collaborate with a client organization.
 Capstone groups also develop a plan of action and assign specific tasks to their individual members.
 Each Capstone workshop and course is supervised by a policy expert who guides the project development and provides additional resources to the teams.

 IAFF 6899 (3 Credits): Capstone Course